JosephYika/jozefyika/README.md

 ## Why IBM BootCamp?

-To refresh my knoweldge about HTML and CSS.
+To refresh my knowledge about HTML, CSS, Git and GitHub.